 The flows can be very low at times, sometimes non-existent.
 The seasons this usually happens in are late summer, fall, and winter.
 Most years there is a steady flow of at least 1,000 cfs, and if there isn’t a waterfall….you’ll still get to see a giant canyon!

-Another reason to visit Shoshone Falls in the spring is to attend an event called Lights and Lasers!
-Music, lights, lasers, food and fun will all takes place at Shoshone Falls City Park!
-Dozens of vendors set up to sell food and provide additional entertainment in the park, and the laser show is projected onto Shoshone Falls and the Snake River Canyon’s walls.
-Click the button below to read more about Lights and Lasers.Event Details
+Another reason to visit Shoshone Falls in the spring is to attend an event called Shoshone Falls After Dark!
+Music, lights, food and fun will all take place at Shoshone Falls City Park!
+Vendors set up to sell food, and the light show is projected onto Shoshone Falls and the Snake River Canyon’s walls.
+Click the button below to read more about Shoshone Falls After Dark.

 Park trail system